Genez-io/bespoke/content/how-to-generate-your-own-diets-using-nodejs.md

 ---
-title: Documentation
-subtitle: Tutorial
+title: "Tutorial - Part 1: How to generate your own diets using NodeJS"
 include_footer: true
 ---

-## Part 1: How to generate your own diets using NodeJS

 ### Introduction